"""

 calibration_version : `int`, optional

-The version of the calibration to use when calculating the degradation.
+The version of the correction table to use.

 Returns